allfluence/aios-squads/packages/aios-infrastructure-devops/data/aios-kb.md

 - Structured approach to infrastructure architecture design
 - Platform engineering implementation guidance
 - Comprehensive validation and review processes
-- Integration with core BMad development workflows
+- Integration with core AIOS development workflows
 - Support for cloud-native and traditional infrastructure patterns

 ## When to Use This Expansion Pack

-Use the BMad Infrastructure DevOps expansion pack when your project involves:
+Use the AIOS Infrastructure DevOps expansion pack when your project involves:

 - **Cloud Infrastructure Design**: AWS, Azure, GCP, or multi-cloud architectures
 - **Kubernetes and Container Orchestration**: Container platform design and implementation